BayonetArch/termux-nvim-setup/README.md

 ## usage

-simply type `nvim` in your termux terminal to start coding
+simply type `nvim` in your termux terminal to start neovim

 ## troubleshooting